Allocation to the multi-track

 Control of evidence

-The court may control the evidence to be adduced in the course of proceedings, which may involve excluding evidence that would otherwise be admissible, by giving directions as to:
+The court may control the evidence by giving directions as to:

-The nature of the evidence which it requires to decides those issues; and
+- the nature of the evidence which it requires to decide those issues; and

 - the way in which the evidence is to be placed before the court.